 The frontier Namibe Basin 2019 license round offered acreage to explorers for the first time.
 Onshore outcrops of the presalt succession, along with oil seeps geochemically identified as originating from a presalt source rock, provide a tantalizing hint of the untested hydrocarbon potential of the Namibe Basin.

 PGS acquired a regional 2D survey over the Namibe Basin in 2011, providing oil companies with the first indication of thick presalt sections in multiple rift basins, overlain by laterally extensive salt deposits.
 PGS subsequently acquired a MC3D survey in 2014.
 This confirmed the extent of the salt, showing excellent illumination of postsalt Albian rafts underpinning Upper Cretaceous and Tertiary deep marine clastics.
 Both the pre- and postsalt sections provide the opportunity for super-giant fields of the future.

-New MultiClient 3D acquisition in 2020 will cover blocks 29, 30, 44, and 45 to provide a continuation of PGS’ footprint in the Namibe Basin, extending south into Namibian waters.
+New MultiClient 3D acquisition in 2020 covers blocks 29, 30, 44, and 45, providing a continuation of PGS’ footprint in the Namibe Basin that extends south into Namibian waters.
 With high-resolution seismic data, that derisks petroleum systems and plays, it is only a matter of time until the first discovery is made.